francois2metz/node-spore/README.md

 With middleware you can handle authentication, special body serialization or handle some special case.
 Because in real life, most API sucks.

 Middleware is a function.
-Middleware should callback, with null (and next middleware will be called), a response (no more middleware will be called and request is abort) or a callback (will be called after response received)
+Middleware should call *next*, with null (and next middleware will be called), a response (no more middleware will be called and request is abort) or a callback (will be called after response received).

-        var middleware = function(method, request, callback) {
+        var middleware = function(method, request, next) {
             if (method.authentication) {
                 request.headers['accept'] = 'text/html';
             }
-            callback(function(response) {
+            next(function(response) {
                 response.status = 500;
             });
         };